 - Launch CMD with administrator privileges in the Sysmon folder and install the file with the following command:

 Sysmon64.exe -accepteula -i sysconfig.xml

-Now that the configuration file for Sysmon has been loaded, download Mimikatz from this link.
+Now that the configuration file for Sysmon has been loaded, download Mimikatz here.

-The first event to be matched will be the process creation event.
-Executing the mimikatz.exe binary generates that event, and it can be seen in the EventViewer application in the Sysmon section (Applications and Services Logs/Microsoft/Windows/Sysmon/Operational):
+The process creation event will be the first matching event.
+Running the mimikatz.exe binary generates that event, and this can be seen in the EventViewer application in the Sysmon section (Applications and Services Logs/Microsoft/Windows/Sysmon/Operational):

 Mimikatz process execution:

 The generated event is recorded in the Windows event log.